Earl Aguilera, Ph. D. Faculty Profile

 Note: ÂÌñ»»ÆÞ does not pre-approve, monitor, or edit personal pages.
 Faculty members are solely responsible for their content, and are expected to conform to the policy guidelines of ÂÌñ»»ÆÞ.

-Dr. Earl Aguilera (any pronouns) is an Associate Professor in the Teacher Education Department and Instruction at ÂÌñ»»ÆÞ, East Bay.
+Dr. Earl Aguilera (any pronouns) is an Associate Professor in the Teacher Education Department at ÂÌñ»»ÆÞ, East Bay.
 He is an award-winning teacher educator, as well as an internationally-recognized scholar on issues at the intersection of literacy, educational technology, and critical pedagogy.

 Dr. Aguilera’s approach to teacher-education draws on his experiences as a high school English / Language Arts teacher and K-12 reading specialist working with students of marginalized backgrounds.
 He regularly teaches courses in teacher preparation programs, including cross-disciplinary and subject-specific teaching methods.
 At the graduate level, he teaches specialization courses in educational technology, online learning, literacy education, and research methods.
 His teaching philosophy is grounded in principles of critical digital pedaogy, drawing inspiration from the work of Paulo Freire, bell hooks, Allan Luke, Gloria Anzaldúa, and Jesse Stommel.